AtlasOfLivingAustralia/ala-web-auth/README.md

 ---

-> This package provides a web / node-based library for authenticating with the ALA
+> This package provides a utility library for authenticating with the ALA

 ## Features